islnlp/code-mix-humor-sarcasm-detection-EMNLP-2025/README.md

 ### Dataset

-We have used publicaly  available datasets.
+We have used publicly  available datasets.
 For humor_hindi and sarcasm_hindi we have translated corresponding english data using Google Translate.
-To run the code for humor and sarcasm, we can change the data path accordingly.
+To run the code for humor and sarcasm, one can change the data path accordingly.

 ### Arguments: